 - a.
 The redeveloper shall provide a comprehensive parking plan that addresses the proposed MOB development and existing Hospital needs.
 The comprehensive parking plan shall, at a minimum, include the locations of: all parking for employees, patients, and general visitors; parking restricted to valet, compact spaces, ambulances, and other restricted parking; locations for deliveries and loading; and bicycle parking areas. - b.
-In order to address any future growth and expansion of the medical campus, the redeveloper and hospital shall prepare a new parking study three (3) years after the issuance of the Certificate of Occupancy for the MOB. - c.
-In no case shall the parking provided to meet 6.0.a. above, exceed the flexibility provisions of this Plan (i.e., maximum parking allowances for valet parking or compact space parking), if those allowances are needed to meet minimum parking requirements, as provided for in this Plan. - d.
-Where the use within an existing building is intensified by a change of occupancy or the addition of net habitable floor area, or a building is altered or enlarged by addition, an application will need to be made to the reviewing Board(s) for parking conformance and adequacy.
-This shall apply to any use/building that is served by the provided parking in the Plan Area, or uses the parking within the Plan Area to meet minimum required parking. - e.
+The redeveloper and hospital shall prepare a new parking study five (5) years after the issuance of the Certificate of Occupancy for the MOB, and every five (5) years thereafter, and shall submit such studies to Montclair and Glen Ridge for administrative review. - c.
 Any new development within the campus must be able to provide dedicated parking for those new uses, above and beyond the existing parking supply.